MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/what-is-azure-cli.md

 ms.devlang: azurecli
 ms.custom: devx-track-azurecli
 ---
-# What is the Azure CLI
+# What is the Azure CLI?

 The Azure CLI is a cross-platform command-line tool to connect to Azure and execute administrative commands on Azure resources.
 It allows the execution of commands through a terminal using interactive command-line prompts or a script.